dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 Note that the plugin uses an R code environment so R must be installed and integrated with Dataiku on your machine (version 3.5.0 or above).
 Anaconda R is not supported.

+The plugin requires a recent Dataiku DSS version, at least 5.0.5.

 ## Changelog

+**Version 0.4.0 "beta 4.0" (2019-12)**

+* Kubernetes and external filesystem support
+* Various bug fixes

 **Version 0.3.1 "beta 3.1" (2019-10)**